impresspages-plugins/AddThis/README.md

 # AddThis plugin

-Social icons to share page on social platforms.
+Social icons to share a page on social platforms.

 ## Features